FK Veternik

 FK Veternik (Serbian Cyrillic: ФК Ветерник) is a football club based in Novi Sad, Vojvodina, Serbia.
+As of the 2025-26 season, they compete in the 3rd-tier Serbian League Vojvodina.

 History

 The club was formed in 1977 along with the creation of Vujadin Boškov sports center.
 Until the 1990s, the club mostly played in local lower leagues and the squad is formed mostly by local players.
 In the season 1997–98 the club reached for first time the 3rd league level, the Serbian League Vojvodina.
 In 2000 the club formed the football school where hundreds of young players begin their first steps in this sport.
 The club's school has participated in numerous tournaments in Serbia and in Europe.

 In 2001, the club achieved its major sports achievement, the promotion to the Second League of FR Yugoslavia.
 Between 2001 and 2003, was also undertaken a major infrastructural development.
 Until nowadays numerous national and international players passed through the club, and the club officials feed the ambition to bring the club to compete in the top tiers.